Skip to main content

 Participants will be invited to gather natural items along the way as a symbol of the day’s pilgrimage and the longer journey of life.
 Once they reach the Cathedral, sculptor and printmaker Frances will show them how to craft their items into unique boats, which will be added to the larger fleet inside the Cathedral.

-There is no charge to take part.
+There is no charge to take part, but booking is essential.

 Stay in the loop